 Improving critical thinking

-Today, workplace training and educational programs are being required to demonstrate that they are effectively improving thinking skills and mindset.
+Today, educational, training and development programs are being required to demonstrate that these upskilling and reskilling efforts are effectively improving participants’ thinking skills and mindset.

-INSIGHT Development Program is a suite of thinking skills and mindset enrichment modules that focus on improving the quality of employee decision-making.
+Heads of L&D and corporate trainers will find that the INSIGHT Development Program provides a suite of thinking skills and mindset enrichment modules which focus on improving the quality of employee decision-making.
 Designed to be used as an independent study by employees, it can also be incorporated into existing training programs.
 INSIGHT Development Program is online, confidential, and available at staff member convenience.

-Contact our testing specialists to learn more about our comprehensive solutions.
+Contact us to learn more about our comprehensive solutions.

 For more about critical thinking: